-(2) Includes automobile insurance premiums in the amount of \$12,840 and life insurance premiums in the amount of \$19,589 paid by the Company for Mr. Hayne.
+Includes automobile insurance premiums in the amount of \$12,840 and life insurance premiums in the amount of \$19,589 paid by the Company for Mr. Hayne.

-- (3) Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.
+Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.

 The Aggregate Fair Value for the award was \$1,019,600.
 For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
+For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units."

+performance-based restricted stock units, please see note 10 to the Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
+For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units."

+- -reformance stock offines and restricted stock offines.

-For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (4) Amounts shown reflect the named executive officer's total non-equity annual incentive plan compensation earned during Fiscal 2018, which were paid in the first quarter of Fiscal 2019. - (5) Includes life insurance premiums paid by the Company for Mr. Conforti in the amount of \$64. - (6) Stock award represents 100,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period that ended on July 31, 2017.
-The Aggregate Fair Value for the award was \$2,448,000.
+Includes life insurance premiums paid by the Company for Mr. McCreight in the amount of \$268.

+Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.
+The Aggregate Fair Value for the award was \$1,019,600.
 For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
-For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (7) Stock award represents 100,000 performance-based restricted stock units granted pursuant to an award made on August 22, 2017 and subject to a performance period that ended on January 31, 2018.
-The Aggregate Fair Value for the award was \$1,829,000.
-For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
-For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (8) Includes life insurance premiums paid by the Company for Mr. McCreight in the amount of \$268. - (9) Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.
-The Aggregate Fair Value for the award was \$1,019,600.
-For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the

-- Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
-For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (10) Includes life insurance premiums paid by the Company for Ms. Donnelly in the amount of \$143 and a housing allowance in the amount of \$45,328. - (11) Stock award represents 50,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.
+For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - Includes life insurance premiums paid by the Company for Ms. Donnelly in the amount of \$143 and a housing allowance in the amount of \$45,328.
+Stock award represents 50,000 performance-based restricted stock units granted pursuant to an award made on February 28, 2017 and subject to a performance period ending on January 31, 2021.
 The Aggregate Fair Value for the award was \$1,274,499.
 For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the Company's consolidated financial statements for the fiscal year ended January 31, 2018, which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on April 2, 2018.
-For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (12) Includes life insurance premiums paid by the Company for Mr. Hayne in the amount of \$62.
+For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units." - (13) Includes life insurance premiums paid by the Company for Mr. Hayne in the amount of \$62.